 - Too much customisation can create too much confusion for the users.

 According to a Survey, less than 5% of the users who were surveyed had changed any settings at all.

 You can read More about the survey from this link.

-There is no one size fits all approach to customising or personalising any application.
-It depends on the goals and services your application is delivering.
+There is no one-size-fits-all approach to customizing or personalizing any application.
+The level and method of customization depends on the goals and services that your application is delivering.

 Personalisation is right approach if your site provides users with a large variety of information, content or product choices that they’ll have to wade through to find what they need.